6 Important things for a Successful Product Development

 2. Clients may not tell you what they want, but they can always tell you what’s wrong-

 Sounds like being a hypocrite, right?
 This confusion arises solely due to lack of communication.
 When we can be so expressive in confiding with our loved ones, why can’t we clear things face-to-face with clients too?
 My point is that we should be verbal and professional while dealing with clients instead of giving them the leverage to question my work.
-Overseas clients may often be heard grumbling about dissatisfactory work done by Indians, but perhaps it has got nothing to do with labelling a particular country’s workforce inadequate.
+Overseas clients may often be heard grumbling about dissatisfactory work done by Indians, but perhaps it has got nothing to do with labeling a particular country’s workforce inadequate.
 We need to make efforts to communicate mutual needs with transparency.
-Allocating work to the suitable person too helps to fight such ugly situations.
+Allocating work to a suitable person too helps to fight such ugly situations.

-This quote by Henry A Kissinger sheds light on work of a true leader who knows his team in and out.
+This quote by Henry A Kissinger sheds light on the work of a true leader who knows his team in and out.
 He can identify their qualities, expertise or flaws and then try to churn out the best from available resources by delegating work equally.
-I use this technique to analyse the potential and demerits of my employees and distribute work accordingly to get quality output.
+I use this technique to analyze the potential and demerits of my employees and distribute work accordingly to get quality output.

 If I know someone is good at developing a gaming application, I will give him a similar project instead of trying to pile him with the headache of designing a music application.
 This will not only spare us both from disagreements but also give him the confidence and scope of creativity to make the best use of his talent.
 It is important that the employee master a particular domain to deliver fine work.

 4. How we spend our time defines who we are-